Skip to main content

 A touch of bronzer can also bring warmth and dimension to your face.
 The trick is to choose a finely-milled powder that won’t look heavy.
 A non-shimmer bronzer often provides the most natural effect, giving you a subtle, sun-kissed look without any tell-tale sparkle.

-Define Your Eyes and Brows
+Essentials for Defined Eyes and Brows

 Well-defined brows frame your entire face.
 As we age, brows can become thinner or lighter, but a little definition goes a long way.
 Use a brow pencil that’s one or two shades lighter than your natural color for a soft, believable look.
 For eyeshadow, a palette with several neutral shades is your most versatile tool.
 Beiges, soft browns, and muted grays are perfect for creating simple, elegant eye makeup looks.